-Still, by the mid-'90s, there was government support for IVF, the idea being every family should be able to have one child.
+Still, by the mid-1990s, there was government support for IVF, the idea being that every family should be able to have one child.
 And thus, an industry was born.

 And today, Shanghai Ji Ai, whose name means "collecting love," is in its 13th year, and the center is busier and more profitable than ever.

 Chen Hua, an obstetrician-gynecologist, sees about 40 patients a day.

 "We have many families in China who don't even have one child," Chen says.
 "So they need a child even more."

 Experts in China and the U.S. don't think the infertility rate in China is unusually high.
 They also don't think the growth of in vitro fertilization is fueled by couples looking to skirt the one-child policy, not to say that doesn't happen in some cases.